Bram was waiting for her by the front door. He immediately led her into the backyard

 seemed to not compensate for the distance of his mind

 .
-It reminded her all too well of sister.
+It reminded her all too well of her sister.
 Even though they sat shoulder to shoulder when the younger one watched her sitcoms, the nearness of the arms and elbows did nothing to make Zina feel nearer to little Annie.
 It was like the body of a stranger

 .
 And then it dawned on her.
 Bram was still a stranger.
 She was dancing with a total stranger.
 That made her queasy.